-What is a UPS?In this article, you will learn about functionality, main parts and different types of the Uninterruptible Power Supply systems or UPSs.
+What is a UPS system?In this article, you will learn about functionality, main parts and different types of the Uninterruptible Power Supply systems or UPSs.

-So, what is a UPS, or Uninterruptible Power Supply?
+So, what is an Uninterruptible Power Supply, or UPS?

 An Uninterruptible Power Supply is a device that is used to keep computers and equipment safe when there is a loss, or a significant reduction, in the primary power source.